I have created an account, but I haven’t received a confirmation email, what do I do?

 - It may take up to 24 hours before your account gets approved

 - If you are still having problems with your account, please send an email to firstname.lastname@example.org with email@example.com in cc.

 Having an account on the ERRIN website is one of the benefits of joining our network.
-To find out how you can join, please see our “join us” page.
+To find out how you can join, please see our “Become a member” page.

 I would like to get in touch with one of your members, how can I contact them?

-- Due to the new Data Protection regulation (GDPR), we are not allowed to give out contact details.
-However, if you agree, we can send your request to the person you need to write to, and it will then be up to him / her to decide whether to get in touch or not.
+- Due to the General Data Protection regulation (GDPR), we are not allowed to give out contact details.
+However, if you agree, we can send your request to the person you need to write to, and it will then be up to her/him to decide whether to get in touch or not.

 Please note that this is subject to the content and type of request.
 Please specify whom you want to contact and why when sending us an email.